ramayer/elephant-rumble-inference/README.md

 * I was only able to make this work using conda
 * conda install ffmpeg (seems torchaudio StreamReaders use ffmpeg)?

+## MacOS Instructions.

+As per: https://pytorch.org/audio/stable/installation.html "TorchAudio official binary distributions are compatible with FFmpeg version 6, 5 and 4. (>=4.4, <7)." -- so it specifically needs an older version of ffmpeg.

+I needed to `brew install ffmpeg@6` for it to run properly

 ## Detailed usage instructions